HRV and Alcohol

 Heavy drinking (5+ drinks): - HRV suppression: 35-50% below baseline - Recovery time: 4-5+ days

 This means weekend drinking can affect your HRV well into the work week.
+Older adults tend to be on the longer end of these timelines because alcohol metabolism slows with age.

 What Your Device Shows

-After drinking, expect to see:
+After drinking, expect to see these patterns on your wearable:

 Whoop and Oura users often report their devices accurately detect drinking even when they don't log it.
+This makes your wearable a powerful accountability tool—you can see the true biological cost of each drink in your sleep HRV data.

 Alcohol and Training